pszponder/blog-articles/functions-in-js/functions.md

 # JavaScript: Functions

-# What is a Function and Why Should You Use It?
+# What is a Function and Why Should You Use It?:

+## Using the Return Statement:

-# Defining a Function (function declarations)
+# Defining a Function (function declarations):

-## Parameters vs Arguments in Functions
+## Parameters vs Arguments in Functions:

-# Calling a Function
+# Calling a Function:

-# Anonymous Functions
+# Anonymous Functions:

-# Function Expressions
+# Function Expressions:

-# Arrow Functions
+# Arrow Functions:

-# IIFE (Immediately Invoked Function Expression)
+# IIFE (Immediately Invoked Function Expression):

 # References